londelec/leandcxmlman/source/sections/Modbusma/Hardcoded.rst

    * :attr:	LEIODC-X32-0400
      :desc:	Londelec LEIODC-X32-0400 unit.
 Data points are automatically created for this device as follows: DI=0, AI=0, DO=16, AO=0

+   * :attr:	LEIODC-P32-0400
+     :desc:	Londelec LEIODC-X32-0400 unit.
+Data points are automatically created for this device as follows: DI=0, AI=0, DO=16, AO=0

    * :attr:	LEIODC-X10-0400
      :desc:	Londelec LEIODC-X10-0400 unit.
 Data points are automatically created for this device as follows: DI=0, AI=0, DO=16, AO=0

    * :attr:	LEIODC-X32-2200
+     :desc:	Londelec LEIODC-X32-2200 unit.
+Data points are automatically created for this device as follows: DI=8, AI=0, DO=8, AO=0

+   * :attr:	LEIODC-P32-2200
      :desc:	Londelec LEIODC-X32-2200 unit.
 Data points are automatically created for this device as follows: DI=8, AI=0, DO=8, AO=0

    * :attr:	LEIODC-X10-2200